-This section provides the electrical power profile of the A3LA-RG.
-It does not describe every situation; however, it does offer a starting point for users to continue their own development design.
-The actual usage profile can vary for a number of reasons including manufacturing variation from unit-to-unit.
+This section provides the electrical power profile of the A3LA-RM.
+It does not describe every situation; however, it does offer a starting point to continue your own development design.
+The actual usage profile can vary for a number of reasons, including manufacturing variation from unit-to-unit.
 Optimize your setup to attain the lowest possible power consumption.
-Some of the setup parameters carefully observe include:
+Some of the setup parameters to be carefully observed include:

-- 1. Have a clear view of the sky for the antenna-poor visibility of the sky is when a clear line-of-sight is not available between the A3LA-RG and the satellites. - 2.
-Keep the antenna's VSWR low-the higher the antenna VSWR, the higher the current consumed by the A3LA-RG. - 3.
-Keep the antenna cables' loss to less than 3dB-the higher the antenna cable loss, the higher the current consumed by the A3LA-RG. - 4.
-Keep the power cable between the A3LA-RG and the power source as short as possible. - 5.
+- 1. Have a clear view of the sky for the antenna-poor visibility of the sky is when a clear line-of-sight is not available between the A3LA-RM and the satellites. - 2.
+Keep the antenna's VSWR low-the higher the antenna VSWR, the higher the current consumed by the A3LA-RM. - 3.
+Keep the antenna cables' loss to less than 3 dB-the higher the antenna cable loss, the higher the current consumed by the A3LA-RM. - 4.
+Keep the power cable between the A3LA-RM and the power source as short as possible. - 5.
 Use both power input pins on the multi-interface connector.

-Power consumption of the A3LA-RG can be divided into five distinct operating segments: (1) standby, (2) data-switch/RUDICS call, (3) SBD transmission, (4) SMS transmission, and (5) audio call.
-Typical current drawn and power consumption for these cases are shown in the plots below.
+Power consumption of the A3LA-RM can be divided into five distinct operating segments: (1) standby, (2) data-switch/RUDICS call, (3) SBD transmission, (4) SMS transmission, and (5) audio call.
+Typical current drawn and power consumption for these cases are shown in plots below.

-The A3LA-RG is designed to accept input power at two different voltage ranges-either from 4.0 V to 5.4 V or from 5.0 V to 32 V. A different internal DC-DC converter is used for each range.
-In each figure below, the electrical profiles for both ranges are displayed in separate curves.
+The A3LA-RM is designed to accept input power at two different voltage ranges-either from 4.0 V to 5.4 V or from 5.0 V to 32 V. A different internal DC-DC converter is used for each range.
+In each figure below, electrical profile for both ranges are displayed in separate curves.

-The A3LA-RG can be connected to a DPL handset through an HRC-24-8R data kit to make voice calls.
-The DPL handset requires 12 V, which is supplied by the A3LA-RG through pin 2 of the multi-interface connector.
-When the DPL handset is on with the backlight turned on, the DPL handset current drawn is about 350 mA at 12 V or about 500 mA at 5 V. Therefore, when a DPL handset is connected to an A3LA-RG, account for the added current drawn.
+The A3LA-RM can be connected to a DPL handset through an HRC-24-8R data kit to make voice calls.
+The DPL handset requires 12 V, which is supplied by the A3LA-RM through pin 2 of the multi-interface connector.
+When the DPL handset is on with the backlight turned on, the DPL handset current drawn is about 350 mA at 12 V or about 500 mA at 5 V. Therefore, when a DPL handset is connected to an A3LA-RM, you must account for the added current drawn.

-Figure 8: Average Current Drawn During Standby
+Figure 6: Average Current Drawn During Standby

-Figure 9: Average Power Consumption During Standby
+Figure 7: Average Power Consumption During Standby

-Figure 10: Average Current Drawn During Standby with DPL Handset
+Figure 8: Average Current Drawn During Standby with DPL Handset

-Figure 11: Average Power Consumption During Standby with DPL Handset
+Figure 9: Average Power Consumption During Standby with DPL Handset

-Figure 12: Average Current Drawn During a Data Switch Call
+Figure 10: Average Current Drawn During a Data Switch Call

-Figure 13: Average Power Consumption During a Data Switch Call
+Figure 11: Average Power Consumption During a Data Switch Call

-Figure 14: Average Current Drawn During an SBD Transmission
+Figure 12: Average Current Drawn During an SBD Transmission

-Figure 15: Average Power Consumption During an SBD Transmission
+Figure 13: Average Power Consumption During an SBD Transmission

-Figure 16: Average Current Drawn During an SMS Transmission
+Figure 14: Average Current Drawn During an SMS Transmission

-Figure 17: Average Power Consumption During an SMS Transmission
+Figure 15: Average Power Consumption During an SMS Transmission

-Figure 18: Average Current Drawn During a Voice Call Using DPL Handset
+Figure 16: Average Current Drawn During a Voice Call Using DPL Handset

-Figure 19: Average Power Consumption During a Voice Call Using DPL Handset
+Figure 17: Average Power Consumption During a Voice Call Using DPL Handset